Delapouite/docpad-markdownreferencelinks/README.md

 #Install

-Just drop the markdownreferencelinks.plugin.coffee into the *./lib/plugins/helpers* directory of you docpad installation.
+Just drop the markdownreferencelinks directory into the *plugins* directory of you docpad project.